UniMath/agda-unimath/src/foundation/diagonal-maps-of-types.lagda.md

     inv-htpy htpy-diagonal-exponential-Id-ap-diagonal-exponential-htpy-eq
 ```

-### Given an element of the exponent the diagonal map is injective
+### If the exponent has an element then the diagonal map is injective

 ```agda
 module _